-Candida (yeast) lives on our skin and in various nooks and crannies within, including the mouth, throat, and vagina.
-Though fair amounts of Candida can be found in the vaginal microbiomes of healthy people, sometimes, Candida can overgrow and become a vaginal yeast infection
+Candida lives on our skin and in various nooks and crannies within the body, including the mouth, throat, and vagina.
+Though fair amounts of Candida can be found in the vaginal microbiomes of healthy people, sometimes, Candida can overgrow and become a vaginal yeast infection.

 If you’ve had one or think you might have one, you’re far from alone — up to 75% of women will have a vaginal yeast infection at least once in their lifetime.

 Vaginal yeast infections can be anything from mild and annoying to severe and recurring.
-Given their prevalence, it’s important to understand the signs, symptoms, and causes of yeast infections, so that you know how to best care for your body and when to seek treatment.
+Given their prevalence, it’s important to understand the signs, symptoms, and causes, so that you know how to best care for your body and when to seek treatment.

 What does a vaginal yeast infection look like?

-Perhaps the most obvious visual sign of a vaginal yeast infection is a change in discharge.
-You’ve maybe heard of the “cottage cheese” analogy (how did vaginal infections get stuck with the worst descriptors?) and true to it’s comparison, a yeast infection creates discharge that is a whitish-yellow color with a curdish consistency.
-Another sign of infection can be swelling and soreness of the vulva
+Perhaps the most obvious visual sign of a vaginal yeast infection is a change in vaginal discharge.
+You’ve maybe heard of the “cottage cheese” analogy and true to its comparison, a yeast infection creates discharge that is a whitish-yellow color with a curdish consistency.
+Another sign of infection can be swelling and soreness of the vulva.

 What does a vaginal yeast infection smell like?

-One indication that it may NOT be a yeast infection?
-A fishy smell.
+One indication that it may not be a yeast infection?
+A fishy or foul smell.

-If yeast infections create odor, many will note that it smells — well — yeasty (like beer or bread), though some people feel there is no smell at all.
-However, if you are experiencing a smell you would characterize as foul, rotten, or fishy, it may be a different condition such as bacterial vaginosis (BV), trichomoniasis, or gonorrhea—in which case it’s best to seek medical attention ASAP.
+If yeast infections cause odor, some may notice a yeasty smell, like beer or bread, while others may not notice any smell at all.
+However, if you notice a foul, rotten, or fishy smell, it may be a different condition such as bacterial vaginosis (BV), trichomoniasis, or chlamydia.
+In this case, it's best to seek medical attention as soon as possible.

 How is a vaginal yeast infection diagnosed?

-If you suspect you have yeast infection, your doctor will first ask you about your symptoms and medical history and then do a pelvic exam, where they will examine your vulva and vagina for signs of infection including swelling, redness, and abnormal discharge.
+If you suspect you have a yeast infection, your doctor will first ask you about your symptoms and medical history.
+They will then perform a pelvic exam to examine your vulva and vagina for signs of infection, such as swelling, redness, and abnormal discharge.
 Like many other gynecological exams, doctors may use a speculum to examine the inside of your vagina and cervix.

-Your doctor may also take a swab of the inside of your vagina, which can be examined under a microscope or in the lab for signs of yeast species.
-While treating by phone — or even online questionnaire — is becoming increasingly more common, advocating for a vaginal yeast culture vs. relying on symptoms alone can help to prevent misdiagnoses and unnecessary antifungal overuse.
+Your doctor may also take a swab of vaginal fluid from the inside of your vagina, which can be examined under a microscope or in the lab for signs of yeast species.
+While treating by phone — or even online questionnaire — is becoming increasingly more common, advocating for a vaginal yeast culture as opposed to relying on symptoms alone can help to prevent misdiagnoses and unnecessary antifungal overuse.

 Think twice before self-diagnosing a yeast infection